DECODEproject/decode-app/README.md

 You need to have git and yarn installed.
 You will also need XCode and Android Studio.

 Clone the project and `yarn install`.
-Then link the native libraries with `react-native link`.
 After that you can follow to the next section.

-You need Ruby if you want to deploy to the test stores using fastlane, which is the recommended way.
+If you want to deploy to the test stores using fastlane, which is the recommended way, you need Ruby.
 Use `rbenv` to install the Ruby version specified in .ruby-version.

 ## Available Scripts